i-pi/i-pi/docs/src/tutorials.rst

 different output options, so to avoid confusion let us go through them one at a time.

-Firstly, the amount of data sent to standard output can be adjusted with the “verbosity” attribute of :ref:`simulation`:
+First, we have the standard output.
+For this output, the amount of data can be adjusted with the “verbosity” attribute of :ref:`simulation`:

 .. code-block::